gt-cs3220/gt-cs3220.github.io/project4.md

 **Due: 4/8/22 Friday (6:00 pm): Part-1 & part-2**
 Both part-1 and part-2 dues are the same.

-This is a group project continuing on your project #3.
+This is a group project continuing on your *project #3*.
 In this project, you will test your RISC-V design on pynq board.

 ## Part-1: Vivado Simulation (5 points)